whatphilipcodes/whatphilipdoes/content/projects/inter.md

     alt: a front view of the installation showing a keyboard and a screen on a table
     cols: 5 / 7
     startCol: 4 / 6
-  - src: /projects/inter/ars/rosi.jpg
-    alt: a front view of the installation showing a keyboard and a screen on a table
-    cols: 5 / 7
-  - src: /projects/inter/keys/key-light.png
-    alt: a front view of the installation showing a keyboard and a screen on a table
-    cols: 3 / 5
-    smnarrow: true
 ---
-An excerpt of conversations with the installation.
-Trust is signaled by the response \[right\] approaching the input \[left\] doubt is expressed through increased distance.
 ::

 ::text-block